 You’re finally ready to buy a home!
 But are you ready for the closing costs?
 Many people are so focused on the down payment that they forget about this other important detail.
 Find out what to expect from North Dakota’s real estate closing costs for buyers.

 You've been working hard to save up enough money to put a down payment on a house.
 Don't forget that the down payment isn't the only thing you're going to need money for.

 Buying a home comes with a long list of fees and costs that are involved in the transaction.
 They are referred to under the umbrella term "closing costs."

 How much should you expect to pay?
 Costs vary from transaction to transaction depending on state rules and other factors.
-The help of a real estate agent is invaluable when planning for closing costs.
+The help of a local real estate agent is invaluable when planning for closing costs.
 With their experience in the local area as well as with real estate transactions, they can give you a more definitive idea.

 Are you looking to get in touch with the top rated real estate agent in North Dakota?
 Clever can help!
 All you have to do is fill out our online form and we’ll connect you with an experienced, local real estate agent for a no-obligation consultation.

 For now, let's take a look at what you can expect to pay in North Dakota real estate closing costs for buyers.

 Closing Costs for North Dakota Homes: What to Expect